nuxeo/nuxeo-tools-docker/nuxeo-cluster/README.md

 For instance, if you don't want to use redis, you can add "nuxeo.redis.enabled=false" to deploy/conf (the redis container will still be started).
 Or, if you want to use a custom distrib, you can put the zip in deploy/ and use distribution: file:///deploy/my-distrib.zip in docker-compose.yml.

+You can also override the Apache configuration by putting it in deploy/proxy.conf (the default is apache/files/proxy.conf).

 Requirements:
 - docker
 - docker-compose